akashdip2001/MLOps/diagrams.md

 2. Kubeflow deploys components to Kubernetes.
 3. Model trains, gets deployed, and serves via an API.
 4. Feedback loops keep improving the model.

----

-Would you like me to now generate a **README.md** version that includes these diagrams, short explanations, and placeholders for your own screenshots (so it looks like a real portfolio project)?